A day trip to Himeji Japan (and why you need to visit)

 When to go

 The Himeji Castle is open all year round, except on December 28 and 29.
-There is a limit of 15000 visitors a day, so it's good to arrive early if you are planning on visiting during the busy seasons.
+There is a limit of 15000 visitors a day, so it’s good to arrive early if you intend to visit during the busy seasons.
+Here is what to expect from Himeji Castle during all seasons.

 Visiting Himeji during Spring

-It's a great time to visit as mentioned above.
-The cherry blossoms should be in full bloom - check the Cherry Blossom Festival Forecast.
-If you missed that, don't worry, the gardens will still look amazing and it's likely that it won't be as crowded.
+Spring is the most beautiful time to visit, as mentioned above, especially if you get to see the castle through the full sakura bloom – check the Cherry Blossom Festival Forecast.
+If you missed that, don’t worry, the gardens will still look incredible and on the bright side, there will be fewer crowds around.
 Spring in Japan is a popular time to visit, so make sure to book your tickets well in advance.

 Visiting Himeji during Summer